YuLinlin0828/YuLinlin0828.github.io/_pages/research.md

 ---

-## The improvement work of Chinese Segmentation Model
+## The Improvement Work of Chinese Segmentation Model
 #### BCMI-NLP lab in SJTU
 #### May 2018 - Present
 * Built a universal Chinese word segmentation for different open corpus and added some rules to the